-8820 - CERAMIC/SCULP (3D) (ceramics and sculpture art) This course is the exploration of threedimensional art using many different materials.
+8820 - CERAMIC/SCULP (3D) This course is the exploration of three-dimensional art using many different materials.
 Every student will have the opportunity to form ceramic pieces with clay and glazes.
 In addition, the students will create sculptures from a variety of materials such as paper mache, wire, plaster and metal foil.